fargito/devto-articles/blog-posts/2-announcing-event-scout/announcing-event-scout.md

 | **SQS** | ✅ NPM package <br>✅ Automated resources creation | ❌ No parallelism: SQS can only have one consumer <br>⚠️ [SQS creation limits](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_DeleteQueue.html) | ✅ Pay-as-you-go<br>⚠️ No automatic disabling of resources | ✅ IAM |
 | **CloudWatch** | ❌ Manual setup required | ✅ Unlimited parallel reads | ❌ CloudWatch logs are expensive!<br>❌ No automatic rule disabling | ✅ IAM<br>⚠️ Sensible event data may persist in the logs |

-Although all of these solutions inspired me and made me realize that testing EventBridge was possible, it seemed none of them completely fulfilled my requirements.
+Although all of these solutions inspired me and made me realize that testing EventBridge was possible, none of them completely fulfilled my requirements.

 ## Building a scalable EventBridge testing infrastructure

-Having considered that existing tools would not fill my requirements, I decided to build and open-source a solution.
+I therefore decided to build and open-source an EventBridge integration tests library.
+This is why I am very proud to introduce **EventScout**!

-Obviously, I kept the same requirements I had applied to existing online solutions.
+It is designed following the requirements I had applied to existing online solutions.

 ### Simple to use

-EventScout is composed of two highly reusable parts
+EventScout is composed of two highly reusable parts:

 - A CDK construct to deploy the necessary resources
 - A lightweight client to use in the tests, for example with Jest of Vitest